nelsonjchen/speedtest-rs/README.md

 * Idiomatic Rust

 If I get this done, this should be a runtime-free tool that can run against speedtest.net.
 Cross-compile this and maybe it can go anywhere!
+I also hope that this is less demanding on resources than

 This will be based heavily on: